Eccentric Binary Black Hole Simulations with Numerical Relativity: Abstract

 \section{Abstract}

 We perform a systematic study of eccentric orbiting nonspinning black hole binaries.
 We first make a technical study of the optimal full numerical techniques to apply to these studies.
-We choose different gauge parameters and Courant factors, $c=dx/dt$, and find an optimal value for it of 0.45.
-We also find the grid structure and global resolution that optimize accuracy and speed of current computational resources.
-With these choices we perform a study of the merger times $t_m$ as a function of eccentricity for configurations with comparable orbital energy content and find that they are well represented by the post-Newtonian factor $F(e)=(1+73e^2/24+37e^4/96)/(1-e^2)^{7/2}$ when merger times are normalized to their quasicircular values, i.e. $t_m(e)/t_m\approx F(e)$.
-We then perform a systematic coverage of five small-medium eccentricities up to $e\sim0.45$ and six mass ratios up to 8.5:1 producing a total of 30 simulations covering up to 25 orbits to merger to further model merger times and as a seed to a forthcoming new systematic catalog of gravitational waveforms from eccentric binary black holes to directly perform parameter estimations of gravitational waves events.
+We find the grid structure and global resolution that optimize accuracy and speed of current computational resources, while choosing different gauge parameters and Courant factors, $c=dx/dt$, find its optimal value of 0.45.
+With these choices we perform a study of the merger times $t_m(e)$ as a function of eccentricity, $e$, for configurations with comparable orbital energy content and find that its dependence is well represented by the post-Newtonian factor $F(e)=(1+73e^2/24+37e^4/96)/(1-e^2)^{7/2}$, when merger times are normalized to their quasicircular values, i.e. $t_m(e)\approx t_m(0)/F(e)$.
+We then perform a systematic coverage of five small-medium eccentricities up to $e\sim0.45$ and six mass ratios up to 8.5:1 producing a total of 30 simulations covering up to 25 orbits to merger to further model the unequal mass ratio dependence of merger times and as a seed study to a forthcoming new systematic catalog of gravitational waveforms from eccentric binary black holes to allow directly perform parameter estimations of gravitational waves events.